 Step By Step Instructions for Makki Ka Dhokla Recipe | Steamed Savory Corn Cake

-- Take maize flour (makki ka atta) in a bowl and mix salt, red chilli powder, cumin seeds (jeera), fennel seeds (saunf), turmeric powder (haldi) and coriander powder in it.1 Teaspoon Cumin Seeds (Jeera), 1 Teaspoon Red Chilli Powder (Lal Mirch), 1 Teaspoon Fennel Seeds (Saunf), 1 Teaspoon Turmeric Powder (Haldi), 1 Teaspoon Coriander Powder (Dhania Powder), 1.5 Teaspoons Salt, or according to taste, 2 Cups Maize Flour (Makki Ka Atta)
+- Take maize flour (makki ka atta) in a bowl and mix salt, red chilli powder, cumin seeds (jeera), fennel seeds (saunf), turmeric powder (haldi) and coriander powder in it.1 Teaspoon Cumin Seeds (Jeera), 1 Teaspoon Red Chilli Powder, 1 Teaspoon Saunf (Fennel Seeds), 1 Teaspoon Turmeric Powder (Haldi), 1 Teaspoon Coriander Powder (Dhaniya Powder), 1.5 Teaspoons Salt, 2 Cups Makki ka Atta (Maize Flour)

-- Now add crushed peas, finely chopped green chillies, grated ginger, baking soda and coriander leaves to the flour mixture.1 Cup Peas (Matar), crushed, 2 Green Chillies (Hari Mirch), finely chopped, 1/2 Cup Coriander leaves (Hara Dhania), 1/2 Teaspoon Baking Soda, 1/2 Inch Ginger, grated
+- Now add crushed peas, finely chopped green chillies, grated ginger, baking soda and coriander leaves to the flour mixture.1 Cup Green Peas (Matar), 2 Green Chillies (Hari Mirch), finely chopped, 1/2 Cup Coriander Leaves (Cilantro or Dhaniya), 1/2 Teaspoon Baking Soda, 1/2 Inch Ginger, grated

 - Now make a soft dough by adding water gradually in it and kneading.
 It should be of the same consistency as the dough for roti.1.5 Cups Water